hugohammer/TTS-Narrated-Ebook-Creator/README.md

 ---

 ## Usage
-You need a clean Reference Voice Sample (WAV file, ~15 seconds) to clone the narrator's voice.
+You need a clean reference voice sample (WAV file, ~15 seconds) to clone the narrator's voice.
 A sample in English is provided in assets/neutral_narrator.wav (Google translate narrator).
-Several samples for multiple languages can also be found at [Chatterbox TTS Demo Samples](https://resemble-ai.github.io/chatterbox_demopage/).
+Alternatively, several samples, for multiple languages, can be found at [Chatterbox TTS Demo Samples](https://resemble-ai.github.io/chatterbox_demopage/).

 ### Running with Chatterbox
 Ensure your env_chat environment is active.